Amortized Analysis of Hash Tables

 A series of inserts occurs.
 There are now bindings in the table.

 One more insert occurs.
 That brings the number of bindings up to , which is .
 But the number of buckets is , so the the load factor just reached 2.
 A resize is necessary.

 The resize occurs.
 That doubles the number of buckets.
 All bindings have to be reinserted into the new table, which is of size .
 The load factor is back down to 1.

-So in total we did inserts. which we could grossly round up to .
+So in total we did inserts, which included inserts of bindings and reinsertions after the resize.
+We could grossly round that quantity up to .
 Over a series of insert operations, that's an average cost of , which equals 4.
 So if we just pretend each insert costs four times its normal price, every operation in the sequence is amortized (and expected) constant time.